 To ensure the safety of our children and minimize interruption to the learning process, all messages and deliveries must be made through the school office.
 This includes lunches and books.
 End of the day transportation changes must be done through the main office.
-Please do not email teachers changes as they may not be seen promptly.
+Please do not email teachers changes as it may not be seen in a timely manner.